gamov/spring-validator-autowired-issue/README.md

 # Purpose
-This is to support Spring Boot issue #xxx https://github.com/spring-projects/spring-boot/issues/xxx
+This is to support Spring Boot issue [#12879](https://github.com/spring-projects/spring-boot/issues/12879)

 The goal is to autowire a custom javax.validation.ConstraintValidator (PersonValidator) with a service (PersonService) to perform a validation.
 The issue is that the service is **not** autowired if call from JPA/Hibernate.
 It works if you call the Spring managed validator directly.